sriramsa/gosiege/README.md

 number of votes that should be obtained to be operational.

 In the above GoSiege cluster, the quorum should be set to 2.
 In this instance of Node C will not proceed with sending traffic since it has only one vote on it's decision.
+In the case of generating load using just one node, Quorum should be set to 1 so that the node does not stop the load.

 As you would have guessed, whiteboard here is the Session State, that gets updated by each node.